 Like in women, the release of GnRH from the hypothalamus causes the release of FSH and LH from the pituitary gland.
 LH causes the release of testosterone.
 FSH with testosterone promotes the production and movement of the sperm.
 As sperm production increases, inhibin is released.
 Inhibin inhibits the release of FSH from the pituitary gland and GnRH from the hypothalamus thereby reducing sperm production.
 The production of sperm in the testes takes around 70 days.

 About half a billion sperm are produced each day.
 Low levels of FSH and LH can reduce sperm production.
 Injections of both these hormones can be given to increase sperm production if testosterone levels are normal.
 In cases where testosterone levels are low, all these hormones can be given to induce sperm production.

 The testicles are outside of a man's body to keep them a few degrees cooler for optimal sperm production.
 If the testicles become too warm, it will harm sperm production with the likelihood of the sperm test showing problems with motility.

 Sperm are contained within seminal fluid, which is a liquid; it's therefore affected by temperature.
 Excessive heat in the testicles is like a platoon of soldiers trying to march through a dessert without any water.
 They suffer from heat exhaustion and will stumble around in a dehydrated daze.

-Acupuncture For Male Infertility
+How Acupuncture Can Help Male Infertility

 There have been several research studies that show having acupuncture treatment can benefit male fertility.